MathewChanda/DiscoverNews/README.md

 * Firebase for user authentication with Google Sign-in
 * Bookmarking favorite articles
 * User History of viewing different articles
+* Build a Mobile Application with React Native or Flutter

 </p>